Meet Our Governors

 This experience has informed my work as a Governor and I look forward to contributing further to the benefit of pupils and the school as we move forward as a member of the Kite Academy Trust.

-Rachel Swan (Vice Chair)
+Phil Osborne (Vice Chair)

 I’ve been a governor at Hale since 2018, serving as Chair of our Academy Council during the 2019/20 school year as we transitioned to be part of the Kite Academy Trust family.
-I am now the Governor responsible for the Curriculum Portfolio, working with both the Hale Team and the Kite Central Team to ensure that the curriculum designed and delivered to the children is challenging, inclusive and fun.

 Working with Hale’s fantastic staff and Governors is a pleasure – we’re all committed to celebrating the great school it is and continuing to strive to make it the best it can be.
 Of course, the acid test is the children – they are a delight; their creative ideas, caring support for each other and jokes are amazing and they always seem to be having a wonderful time, so something must be going right!